simonl65/URST-Specification/URST-Specification.md

 ### 6.4 Fragment Detection

 Single-frame messages (< 194 bytes payload) MUST NOT use fragment headers.
-Receivers distinguish fragments from regular data by:
+Receivers MUST distinguish fragments from regular data by frame type only:

-1. Checking payload length >= 4
-2. Verifying Total Frags field > 1
-3. Verifying payload contains expected data length

-Non-fragmented data that happens to match this pattern is implementation-defined.
-Applications SHOULD avoid data patterns that could be misinterpreted as fragment headers.
+1. FRAG: contains the fragment sub-header and chunk data (process per §6.3)
+2. DATA: opaque application payload (MUST NOT be heuristically parsed as fragments)

 ---